 I’m particular when it comes to Vera Bradley prints but I’m obsessed with Havana Rose!
 Thanks to my Vera Bradley fam for sending this Vera Tote out just in time for my trip!

 Hi!
-I'm Mariel, a twenty-something working & living in Manhattan.
-I blog about my lifestyle in the city, beauty, and wellness! - xo, MM
+I'm Mariel, a thirty-something working & living in Manhattan.
+I write about my lifestyle in the city, beauty, and wellness! - xo, MM